moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 **It agrees, exactly, on what it can see.** The growth vector reads $Q=6$ at all eight nulls and
 $Q=5$ at every generic point.
 As an independent detector it reproduces the standard finder's null set and their order — from a completely different computation, one that never looks for a zero of
-$\mathbf B$ but instead watches how a small ball fails to fill out.
+$\mathbf B$ but instead watches how a small ball's directional reach collapses (the reach exponents of the article's Prop.
+2.7 — not a ball-volume exponent, which at the null itself remains unproved).

-**It does not refine what it cannot see.** Every one of these nulls is linear ($k=1$), so every one gives $Q=6$; the growth vector cannot tell spiral-A from spiral-B. That distinction lives in the eigenvalues of $\nabla\mathbf B$ — and there the standard method simply has more information than a single number about ball growth can carry.
+**It does not refine what it cannot see.** Every one of these nulls is linear ($k=1$), so every one gives $Q=6$; the growth vector cannot tell spiral-A from spiral-B. That distinction lives in the eigenvalues of $\nabla\mathbf B$ — and there the standard method simply has more information than a single number read from the ball's directional reach can carry.

 This is the program's kill criterion met head-on and answered without spin.
 The sub-Riemannian detector is **valid but not, on this leg, superior**: it finds the right nulls to the right order,